iamrk-vlsi/RISC-V-MYTH-Workshop/README.md

     ![](DAY3/Day3_Diagram.png)
    Overall this was a hectic day, as it took time for me to learn and implement these new concepts, as well as get used to the tools.The   final of Day-3 forms the basis for ALU of the RISC-V core.

-# Day 4 RISCV CPU Core Implementation.
+# Day 4:RISCV CPU Core Implementation.
   Due to the strong basics built in TL-Verilog and digital design in the previous day , The core aspect of this workshop to build a RISC V core went smoothly for   me.
 On this day , a plan was implemented to build the following :

   - Program Counter (PC)